scotthlee/cadeau/README.md

 ## Using Kudos
 ### Interactive
-Kudos is designed to be used interactively.
+Kudos is designed to be used interactively, offering users a variety of tools for

 ### Command-line
 Coming soon.